 In some rural areas where physicians are in short supply, PAs serve as the primary providers of health care, collaborating with physicians and other medical professionals as needed and as required by law.

 The PA Studies program is located in the Health Science Center located in the BlueStone development about 1 mile from the Duluth main campus.
-BlueStone is a vibrant retail and housing development featuring BlueStone Lofts and BlueStone Flats, premium on-site housing options for students.
+BlueStone is a vibrant retail and housing development featuring BlueStone Lofts, The Vue at BlueStone and BlueStone Flats, premium on-site housing options for students.
 The Health Science Center includes state-of-the-art labs and classroom space, as well as study and lounge areas.
 It also features maurices Community Clinic, an interdisciplinary clinic where students receive supervised hands-on experience working with uninsured or underinsured individuals.